Conditions that Respond Well to Chiropractic in Redmond

 Injury.
 1996 Nov;27(9):643-5

-Forty-three per cent of patients will suffer long-term symptoms following ‘whiplash’ injury, for which no conventional treatment has proven to be effective.
+Forty-three percent of patients will suffer long-term symptoms following ‘whiplash’ injury, for which no conventional treatment has proven to be effective.
 A retrospective study was undertaken to determine the effects of chiropractic in a group of 28 patients who had been referred with chronic ‘whiplash’ syndrome.
-The severity of patients’ symptoms was assessed before and after treatment using the Gargan and Bannister (1990) classification.
+The severity of the patient's symptoms was assessed before and after treatment using the Gargan and Bannister (1990) classification.
 Twenty-six (93 per cent) patients improved following chiropractic treatment (U = 34, P < 0.001).
 The encouraging results from this retrospective study merit the instigation of a prospective randomized controlled trial to compare conventional with chiropractic treatment in chronic ‘whiplash’ injury.